Solar flare: Cause

 Flares occur when accelerated charged particles, mainly electrons, interact with the plasma medium.
 Evidence suggests that the phenomenon of magnetic reconnection leads to this extreme acceleration of charged particles.
-On the Sun, magnetic reconnection may happen on solar arcades—a type of prominence consisting of a series of closely occurring loops following magnetic lines of force.
+On the Sun, magnetic reconnection may happen on solar arcades—a type of prominence consisting of a series of closely occurring coronal loops following magnetic lines of force.
 These lines of force quickly reconnect into a lower arcade of loops leaving a helix of magnetic field unconnected to the rest of the arcade.
 The sudden release of energy in this reconnection is the origin of the particle acceleration.
-The unconnected magnetic helical field and the material that it contains may violently expand outwards forming a coronal mass ejection.
+The unconnected magnetic helical field and the material that it contains may violently expand outwards forming a CME.
 This also explains why solar flares typically erupt from active regions on the Sun where magnetic fields are much stronger.

 Although there is a general agreement on the source of a flare's energy, the mechanisms involved are not well understood.
 It is not clear how the magnetic energy is transformed into the kinetic energy of the particles, nor is it known how some particles can be accelerated to the GeV range (10^{9} electron volt) and beyond.
 There are also some inconsistencies regarding the total number of accelerated particles, which sometimes seems to be greater than the total number in the coronal loop.